Computer Systems and Networks Engineering BEng (Hons)

 Key Information Set (KIS) Data is only gathered for undergraduate full-time courses.
 There are a number of reasons why this course does not have KIS data associated with it.
 For example, it may be a franchise course run at a partner college or a course designed for continuing professional development.

-- Professional accreditation: Accredited by Institution of Engineering and Technology (formerly the IEE) under licence from the Engineering Council, and offers fast track progression to Chartered Engineer status.
+- Professionally accredited by the Institution of Engineering and Technology, with fast track progression to Chartered Engineer status.

 - Engineering mathematics and modelling

 This module consolidates the mathematical skills that underpin the BEng engineering degrees.
 It's specifically designed to cater for the wide differences in mathematical background of 1st year students, as well as to prepare you for the Advanced Engineering Mathematics and Modelling module that you'll take in the second year.
 Assessment methods: 50% coursework, 50% exam.

 - Principles of computer engineering

 This module consists of two separate parts.
 The first part covers the essential principles of analogue and digital electrical and electronic circuits.
 The module will also cover underlying magnetic and electrical properties, with a look at power supplies, power requirements and transformers.
 Much of the work will be workshop-based and illustrated throughout by typical applications in the industry.
 In this part you'll use standard digital integrated circuits to implement basic operations, and to build and test simple digital circuits using basic 'off the shelf' components, simple i/o devices, prototype boards and standard workstation instrumentation.
 The second part of this module deals with computer databases.
 It will cover database technology and modern networks, as well as their limitations and trends.
 It will also give an introductory overview of the current state of the technology.
 It will review database terminology, database design, design rules, and it will teach you to create a database, query a database and use forms.
 This module will make use of case studies.
 Assessment methods: 70% coursework, 30% exam.